Cider: Geography and origins

-The juice of most varieties of apple (including crab apples) can be used to make cider, but cider apples are best.
-The addition of sugar or extra fruit before a second fermentation increases the ethanol content of the resulting beverage.
 Cider alcohol content varies from 1.2% to 8.5% ABV or more in traditional English ciders, and 2.5% to 12% in continental ciders.
 In UK law, it must contain at least 35% apple juice (fresh or from concentrate), although CAMRA (the Campaign for Real Ale) says that "real cider" must be at least 90% fresh apple juice.
 In the US, there is a 50% minimum.
 In France, cider must be made solely from apples.
 Perry is a similar product to cider made by fermenting pear juice.
-When distilled, cider turns into fruit brandy.
+Cider can be distilled into fruit brandy.

+In the US and Canada, varieties of alcoholic cider are often called "hard cider" to distinguish it from non-alcoholic apple cider or "sweet cider", also made from apples at cider mills.
+In Canada, cider cannot contain less than 2.5% or over 13% absolute alcohol by volume.

+In addition to the UK and its former colonies, cider is popular in France (particularly Normandy and Brittany), Portugal (mainly in Minho and Madeira), northern Italy (specifically Friuli), and northern Spain (specifically Asturias, Basque Country).
+Due to their fermentation, ciders can be thought of as a fruit wine of apples, though exact definitions of either beverage can vary by culture.
+Germany also has its own types of cider with Rhineland-Palatinate and Hesse producing a particularly tart version known as Apfelwein.

 Appearance and types

 The flavour of cider varies.
 Ciders can be classified from dry to sweet.
 Their appearance ranges from cloudy with sediment to completely clear, and their colour ranges from almost colourless to amber to brown.
 The variations in clarity and colour are mostly due to filtering between pressing and fermentation.
 Some apple varieties will produce a clear cider without any need for filtration.
 Both sparkling and still ciders are made; the sparkling variety is the more common.

 Modern, mass-produced ciders closely resemble sparkling wine in appearance.
 More traditional brands tend to be darker and cloudier.
 They are often stronger than the mass-produced varieties and taste more strongly of apples.
 Almost colourless, white cider has the same apple juice content as conventional cider but is harder to create because the cider maker has to blend various apples to create a clearer liquid.
 White ciders tend to be sweeter and more refreshing.
 They are typically 7–8% ABV in strength.
 Black cider, by contrast, is dry amber cider which has an alcohol content of 7–8% ABV.